 Leica SR530 receivers write all data into separate files from one session with different extensions.
-Enabling this option will combine files from one session into one GPB file is not recommended.
-Only available if Record # was logged.
+Enabling this option will combine files from one session into one GPB file

-Use P1 carrier instead of CA carrier for L1 phase Measurements from P1 can be used instead, but this is not recommended.
-Only available if Record #20
+Use P1 carrier instead of CA carrier for L1 phase

+Measurements from P1 can be used instead, but this is not recommended.
+Only available if Record #20 was logged.